AuthMe/AuthMeReloaded/docs/config.md

         captchaLength: 5
         # Minutes after which login attempts count is reset for a player
         captchaCountReset: 60
+        # Require captcha before a player may register?
+        requireForRegistration: false
     tempban:
         # Tempban a user's IP address if they enter the wrong password too many times
         enableTempban: false